 - Borrowers do not have to pay off outstanding collections and charge offs to qualify for FHA Loans

 - Outstanding Collections and Charged Off Accounts do not have to be paid to qualify for FHA Loans

 - Borrowers can qualify for FHA Loans two years after Chapter 7 Bankruptcy discharged date

-- Borrowers can qualify for FHA Loans three years after deed in lieu of foreclosure, short sale, and/or foreclosure
+- Borrowers can qualify for FHA Loans three years after a deed in lieu of foreclosure, short sale, and/or foreclosure

 - Lenders want to see re-established credit after bankruptcy and/or foreclosure